 - 3 Mile Run.

-- Plenty of live music by home-grown Ohio bands plus special performance by Jake Owens.
+- Plenty of live music by home-grown Ohio bands plus a special performance by Jake Owens.

 - Cornhole contest.